-- The Adaptive Cruise Control (ACC) on/off button is pushed. - The Normal (Fixed Speed) Cruise Control on/ off button is pushed. - The ignition is turned OFF. - You switch to Four-Wheel Drive Low.
+- The Adaptive Cruise Control (ACC) on/off button is pushed. - The Normal (Fixed Speed) Cruise Control on/ off button is pushed. - The ignition is placed in the OFF position. - You switch to Four-Wheel Drive Low.

 To Resume

 If there is a set speed in memory push the RES (+) button and then remove your foot from the accelerator pedal.
 The instrument cluster display will display the last set speed.